mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 **15. What are your biggest concerns about a "Partial Weight Class"?
 (Check all that apply)**
 - [ ] Dilutes "Overall" Title: A separate podium could reduce the prestige of the overall winner.
-- [ ] Doesn't Fully Solve It: With only one class, very light pilots may still need significant ballast to reach the class limit.
+- [ ] Incomplete Solution: With only one class, very light pilots may still need significant ballast to reach the class limit.
-- [ ] WPRS Complications: Integrating a separate class into the World Pilot Ranking System could be complex.
+- [ ] Insufficient Incentive: The "Overall" title remains more prestigious, so pilots may still carry excessive ballast to compete for it rather than the lightweight category.
 - [ ] Arbitrary Cutoff: The weight cutoff (e.g., 95kg) is arbitrary and might not be based on sufficient data.
 - [ ] Other: __________